Bill DeArmond's Fishing Report

 PROJECT HEALING WATERS FLY FISHING (PHWFF) takes great pleasure in presenting the Phil Johnson Exceptional Leadership Award to Kenneth House for his dedicated and inspiring service to our organization from 2010 to 2021.
 During this period, his selfless efforts and extreme generosity were directly responsible for the growth and continuous improvement to the PHWFF St Louis Program serving as its Assistant Program Lead.

-participant, Ken’s passion for helping others moved him to a volunteer role and then shortly after, the Assistant Program Lead.
+In 2009, Ken started with the PHWFF St. Louis Program as a participant.
+As a lifelong outdoorsman, the program’s fly fishing activities seemed to form a perfect combination to enhance his skills and enable him to bond with other veterans.
+After a short time as a participant, Ken’s passion for helping others moved him to a volunteer role and then shortly after, the Assistant Program Lead.
 For more than 10 years, his leadership, energy, and in novation achieved success for the PHWFF St. Louis Pro gram, other regional programs, and increased program awareness.

 As a Vietnam Era United States Air Force Veteran, his experiences and compassion for the program’s participant remain evident throughout in his selfless service to our organization.
 He always provided calm guidance and clarity of mission by humbly acknowledging successes and recognizing others.
 As a volunteer leader, Ken spent countless hours on recruiting, training, wading safety, organizing fly fishing outings, fundraising, and communicating the Program’s effectiveness to others.
 His focus and genuine concern always remain on healing and nurturing the pro gram’s participants along their path towards post-traumatic growth.
 Ken is an avid collector of all things fishing and always produced newly acquired historical, antique angling gear that leads to the education of the sport for all.
 His stories can draw out the most reserved to ask questions and want to learn more.